Welcome to today's edition of the Rush 24-7 podcast.

 People shouldn't forget there's still an enemy out there that wants to do harm to the United States.

-And therefore, a lot of my discussion with the members of the Senate was uh to remind them of this solemn responsibility.
+And therefore, a lot of my discussion with the members of the Senate was to remind them of this solemn responsibility.

-Uh this bill does violence to the Constitution.
+This bill does violence to the Constitution.

-This is a time she said when the golden rule should really be in effect.
+This is a time, she said, when the golden rule should really be in effect.

 Do unto others what you would not have them do under what?